DigiClass/alpheios-french-dictionary/README.md

-# Alpheios French dictionary
+# Alpheios Ancient Greek -> French dictionary

-This repository contains materials related to work aimed at adding French definitions to the open source tool Alpheios.
+This repository contains materials related to work aimed at adding  Ancient Greek -> French definitions to the open source tool Alpheios.